TL-System/plato/README.md

 ### Client simulation mode

-Plato supports a *client simulation mode*, in which the actual number of client processes launched equals the number of clients to be selected by the server per round, rather than the total number of clients.
+Plato supports a *client simulation mode*, in which the actual number of client processes launched equals the number of clients needed for concurrently active training (defined in `max_concurrency` in the `trainer` section of the configuration file), rather than the total number of clients.
 This supports a simulated federated learning environment, where the set of selected clients by the server will be simulated by the set of client processes actually running.
-For example, with a total of 10000 clients, if the server only needs to select 100 of them to train their models in each round, only 100 client processes will be launched in client simulation mode, and a client process may assume a different client ID in each round.
+For example, with a total of 10000 clients and 1000 clients selected, if only 5 clients can train concurrently in the federated learning session due to limits of CUDA memory, then the same number of clients will be launched as separate processes.
+Each client process may assume different client IDs in client simulation mode.

 To turn on the client simulation mode, add `simulation: true` to the `clients` section in the configuration file.